Archive for the 'Transportation' Category

 The pay for truck drivers can be favorable.
 According to the Bureau of Labor Statistics, heavy truck and tractor-trailer drivers earned a median hourly wage of $16.85 in May 2006.
 Light or delivery services truck drivers earned $12.17 per hour, and driver/sales workers earned $9.99 per hour.

-admin on June 5th 2009 in Transportation
+submit on June 5th 2009 in Transportation

 Boat Maintenance Basics